RoyalHighgrass/QVM-Manager/README.md

 ## Overview

-This project implements a Type 2 hypervisor for Linux-based `x86_64` systems using `QEMU (Quick Emulator)`. `QVM` is designed to facilitate the effecient use of QEMU which is a generic and open-source machine emulator and virtualizer that allows guest operating systems to run as an application on top of an existing operating system.
-Tkerhis implementation focuses on providing a user-friendly, efficient, and flexible virtualization solution for various guest operating systems.
+This project implements a Type 2 hypervisor for Linux-based `x86_64` systems using `QEMU (Quick Emulator)` written in `Bash`. `QVM` is designed to facilitate the effecient use of QEMU which is a generic and open-source machine emulator and virtualizer that allows guest operating systems to run as an application on top of an existing operating system.
+This implementation focuses on providing a user-friendly, efficient, and flexible virtualization solution for various guest operating systems.

 ## Features